 Many college students face the realization that their previous academic preparation was not at the level it needed to be in order to perform academically at the college level.
 Perhaps the underprepared student may not have taken the appropriate college preparatory courses or have not taken academic courses for such a long period of time that the required information has not been retained.

 This means that the underprepared student will likely require remedial courses in order to regain or attain a base level of academic competency.
 In fact, this phenomenon of students requiring remedial education is a growing challenge at institutions across the country.
 Even the most selective colleges and universities have students that earned strong grades in high school but struggle to write a good paragraph or solve an algebra equation.

 These challenges can be extremely stressful for students and can often be the reasons that lead to student attrition.
 As a student service professional, identifying and understanding these challenges students face is a key component of the job.
 Helping students work their way through these obstacles can be both rewarding and difficult.

-To help, we have created the Aviso Coaching software platform to track student challenges, document communications, identify interventions, collaborate with other institutional resources and easily make referrals.
-To learn more about the other features and tools available in the Aviso Coaching software and how you can help your students achieve their goals, request a demo to learn more.
+To help, we have created Watermark Student Success & Engagement (formerly Aviso Coaching) to track student challenges, document communications, identify interventions, collaborate with other institutional resources and easily make referrals.
+To learn more about the other features and tools available in Watermark Student Success & Engagement and how you can help your students achieve their goals, request a demo to learn more.

 About the AuthorMore Content by Watermark Insights